 The following regulations and recommendations basically apply:

-- If symptoms of illness occur, stay at home and avoid contact with other people (self-isolation).
+- In case of symptoms of illness, stay at home and avoid contact with others (self-isolation).

 Protection Concept of the University of Bern during Covid-19 for employees with an administrative function

 The University of Bern's protection concept is the basis for the university unit’s ability to resume their activities in university premises and facilities.
 There is a separate protection concept for the research and continuing education areas.

 The Managing Directorates must also take further measures in accordance with the STOP principle (substitution, technical measures, organizational measures, personal protective equipment).
 This includes physical distancing, separation of items, regular ventilation, and wearing masks.